pallet/learn-pallet/README.md

 ```

 Running this command will download and install a few libraries, so it
 might take some time to come back.
-Please disregard the WARN messages,
-they are just letting you know the about the magic `learn-pallet` is
-performing on your JVM's classpath, and these messages will go away in
-the future.
-Also, you might get other messages if the system had to
-download libraries.

-Notice that now your REPL is now on a different namespace than before:
+Notice that now your REPL is now on
-`install-java`.
+a different namespace than before: `install-java`.

 This particular exercise has a `run` function that will create a new
 VM and get java installed on it.